TheArturthur/CoppermindScraper/Cosmere/Malwish.md

 *Forsalvin* — Something along the lines of ‘flee’.
 #### The Hunters
 The people known as the **Hunters** receive one mask at birth, which is replaced by a second mask upon reaching adulthood.
 This second mask eventually grows into the skin.
 The Hunters were warriors before the Ice Death, but now they search for the cause of the cataclysm that ruined their society.
 They took an airship to find the Bands of Mourning, intending to destroy them.
-[[Iyatil\|Iyatil]], a Silverlight born woman with Southern Scadrian ancestry, wears a mask reminiscent of those worn by the Hunters nation.

 #### The Fallen
 The former rulers of the Southern Scadrians became known as the **Fallen** after they lost their authority due to the Ice Death, which is seen as their divine punishment.
 A member of the Fallen wears a plain, unpainted mask until he earns the right to wear an ornate one through some great achievement.
 The Fallen were the kings before the Ice Death, and their simple masks are a punishment for having offended the Jaggenmire.